-1. In performing its Mission, ICANN must operate in a manner consistent with its Bylaws for the benefit of the Internet community as a whole, carrying out its activities in conformity with relevant principles of international law, international conventions, and applicable local law and international conventions and through open and transparent processes that enable competition and open entry in Internet-related markets , and that reflect the Commitments and Core Values the Fundamental Rights set forth below.
+1 In performing its Mission, ICANN must operate in a manner consistent with its Bylaws for the benefit of the Internet community as a whole, carrying out its activities in conformity with relevant principles of international law, international conventions, -and applicable local law and international conventions and through open and transparent processes that enable competition and open entry in Internet-related markets , and that reflect the Commitments and Core Values the Fundamental Rights set forth below.
 Specifically, ICANN's action must: 2.
-Preserve and enhance the operational stability, reliability, security, global interoperability, resilience, and openness of the DNS and the Internet; internet; 3.
-Maintain the capacity and ability to coordinate the internet DNS at the overall level and to work for the maintenance of a single, interoperable Internet; internet, 4.
+Preserve and enhance the neutral and judgment free operation of the DNS, and the operational stability, reliability, security, global interoperability, resilience, and openness of the DNS and the Internet; 3.
+Maintain the capacity and ability to coordinate the internet DNS at the overall level and to work for the maintenance of a single, interoperable Internet; 4.
 Respect the creativity, innovation, and flow of information made possible by the Internet by limiting ICANN's activities to matters that are within ICANN's Mission and require or significantly benefit from global coordination; 5.
-Employ an open, transparent and bottom-up, private sector, including business stakeholders, civil society, the technical community, and academia, led multistakeholder policy development processes that (i) seeks input from the public, for whose benefit ICANN shall in all events act, (ii) promote well-informed decisions based on expert advice, and (iii) ensure that those entities most affected can assist in the policy development process; 6.
-Make decisions by applying documented policies consistently, neutrally, objectively, and
+Employ open, transparent and bottom-up, multistakeholder policy development processes, led by the private sector, including business stakeholders, civil society, the technical community, and academia that (i) seeks input from the public, for whose benefit ICANN shall in all events act, (ii) promote well-informed decisions based on expert advice, and (iii) ensure that those entities most affected can assist in the policy development process; 6.
+Make decisions by applying documented

+policies consistently, neutrally, objectively, and

 fairly, without singling out any particular party for

 discriminatory treatment;

 7. Remain accountable to the Internet

 Community through mechanisms defined in the

 Bylaws that enhance ICANN's effectiveness.

 Core Values:

 1. In performing its Mission, the following core

 values should also guide the decisions and

 actions of ICANN:

 2. Seeking and supporting broad, informed

 participation reflecting the functional, geographic,

 and cultural diversity of the Internet at all levels of

 policy development and decision-making to

 ensure that decisions are made in the global

-public interest identified through the bottom-up, multistakeholder policy development process is
+public interest identified through the bottom-up,

+multistakeholder policy development process is

 used to ascertain the global public interest and

 that those processes and are accountable, and

 transparent , and respect the bottom-up

 multistakeholder process;

-,
+, and the property of the prop

 3. To the extent feasible and appropriate,

 Delegating coordination functions to or

 recognizing the policy role of other responsible

 entities that reflect the interests of affected

 parties and the roles of both ICANN's internal

 bodies and external expert bodies;

-(.)

 (V) 4.

-Where feasible and appropriate, Depending on
+Where feasible and appropriate, D depending on

 market mechanisms to promote and sustain a

-healthy competitive environment in the DNS market that enhances consumer trust and choice.
+healthy competitive environment in the DNS

 market that enhances consumer trust and choice.